Charged Up (FIRST)

-Charged Up, stylized as CHARGED UP and officially known as Charged Up presented by Haas for sponsorship reasons, is the FIRST Robotics Competition game for the 2023 season.
+Charged Up, stylized as CHARGED UP and officially known as Charged Up presented by Haas for sponsorship reasons, was the FIRST Robotics Competition game for the 2023 season.
 The game is part of the FIRST-wide FIRST Energize theme for the 2022-2023 season, which focuses on energy and sustainable development.
 The season's kickoff event occurred on January 7, 2023, and was streamed live on Twitch.

-As in the 2022 season, the 2023 season will feature only one championship event as opposed to the two events that took place from 2017 to 2019 (and that were planned for 2020).
-In an effort to increase the number of teams that can attend the championship, there will be no Week 7 events this season to allow late-qualifying teams more time to prepare for the event and travel to Houston.
-Additionally, championship qualifying criteria may be modified to allow more teams to qualify for the event.
-On October 20, FIRST announced that the championship will be expanded to at least 600 teams in 8 divisions, making it the largest event in FRC history.
+As in the 2022 season, the 2023 season featured only one championship event as opposed to the two events that took place from 2017 to 2019 (and that were planned for 2020).
+In an effort to increase the number of teams that can attend the championship, there were no Week 7 events during the season to allow late-qualifying teams more time to prepare for the event and travel to Houston.
+Additionally, on October 20, 2022, FIRST announced that the championship will be expanded to at least 600 teams in 8 divisions, making it the largest event in FRC history.